ray-project/ray/doc/source/cluster/kubernetes/user-guides/best-practices-kuberay.md

 (best-practices-kuberay)=

-# Best practices for deployment and storage with KubeRay
+# Storage and dependencies best practices with KubeRay

 This document contains recommendations for setting up a Ray and Kubernetes cluster for your organization.